orb-lang/helm/doc/md/helm.md

 jit.p = require "helm:helm/ljprof"
 sql = assert(sql, "sql must be in _G")
 ```

-### make a snapshot of _G
+### make a snapshot of \_G

-We use this for reloading; since all userspace is stored in _G, including
+We use this for reloading; since all userspace is stored in \_G, including
-``package.loaded``, this allows us to drop all data held in a session, while
+`package.loaded`, this allows us to drop all data held in a session, while
-keeping our own state separate.
+keeping our own state separate\.

-#NB it turns out the runtime keeps a separate reference to =package.loaded= in#Todo implement proper cache busting on restart
+\#NB
+the registry, and uses that for access within `require`\.
+So we're going to
+have to be clever to successfully null out our references\.

+\#Todo

+This \_G deepclone is still useful to forget prior global variables, this
-consideration only affects ``require``.
+consideration only affects `require`\.

 ```lua
 local deepclone = assert(core.deepclone)
 _G_back = deepclone(_G)
 ```

 ## Boot sequence

-This boot sequence builds on Tim Caswell and the Luvit Author's repl example.
+This boot sequence builds on Tim Caswell and the Luvit Author's repl example\.

 Couple pieces I'm not using but should:
 ```lua